nicklusk/JHU_DDP/Project/Slidify/CornwallWT/index.md

 Given this windspeed and the power output specification of the selected turbine, the annual energy production (AEP) of the turbine can be estimated.

-For example, if the mean wind speed were 8 m/s , and a 2 MW Gamesa G80  turbine were selected, the AEP would be
+For example, if the mean wind speed were 8 m s^-1 , and a 2 MW Gamesa G80  turbine were selected, the AEP would be